zextras/tech-doc/source/carbonio/_management/videoserver.rst

 .. code:: console

-   # zxsuite chats video-server add example.com port 8100 A_SECRET_PASSWORD
+   # zxsuite chats video-server add example.com port 8100 secret A_SECRET_PASSWORD

-Replace `example.com` with the actual domain name and `A_SECRET_PASSWORD` with a robust password.
+Replace `example.com` with the actual domain name, `8100` with the port on which the |vs| listens and `A_SECRET_PASSWORD` with a robust password.

 In case you forget the password, you can retrieve it using